Dean4Devil/libblueprint/README.md

 ## Description

-libblueprint is a library providing a stable API for reading and writing the .blueprint files used by FtD
+libblueprint is a library providing a stable API for reading the .blueprint files used by FtD

+(Writing is not yet implemented)

+## Building

+Standard cmake build:

+1. `mkdir build && cd build`
+2. `cmake ..`
+3. `make`

+## Usage

+Have a look at the `examples` subdirectory

 ## License